Sticking With a Habit: Flexibility Over Routine

 Replacing one habit for another can take some reflection.
 Here’s one example of a habit reset:

-Habit I want to change: Waking up late in the morning
+Habit I want to change: Snoozing the alarm and waking up later

 What it gives me: A moment of comfort